0% platform fee — first 1,000,000 customersClaim 0% fee

 Embeddings and chat, one key

-A RAG pipeline touches two model families.
-The same endpoint that answers chat.completions also serves the embeddings call that builds and queries your index — one key, one bill, zero provider config.
+The same endpoint serves the embeddings call that builds your index and the chat call that synthesizes the answer — zero provider config.

 Caching for repetitive traffic